nextpyp/pyp/docs/guide/milopyp.rst

 * Go back to ``nextPYP`` and navigate to the :badge:`MiLoPYP (eval),badge-primary` block

-* Click on the Upload button :fa:`upload, text-primary`, browse to the location of the ``.parquet`` file, and upload the file
+* Click on the **Upload** button :fa:`upload, text-primary`, browse to the location of the ``.parquet`` file you exported from Phoenix, and upload the file

 .. note::

-    Currently, the file will be uploaded and renamed to ``particles.parquet`` on the remote server.
+    Currently, the file will be uploaded and always be renamed to ``particles.parquet`` on the remote server.
 If a file with that name already exists, it will be overwriten with the new file

 Step 4: Particle refinement (training)
 --------------------------------------

-Now, we will use the positions selected in the previous step to train the refinement module:
+Now that we have identified our targets of interest, we will use them to train the refinement module:

 * Click on :guilabel:`MiLoPYP Particles` (output of the :badge:`MiLoPYP (eval),badge-secondary` block) and select :badge:`Particle-Picking (train),badge-primary`